How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 A real emergency is a sudden, involuntary, time-sensitive expense or income gap.
 Medical bills, urgent travel, lost job, theft, equipment failure that blocks income.

 A scheduled cost is not an emergency.
-Dashain shopping, school fee installments, a vehicle service, a planned relocation — those go in a sinking fund, not the emergency account.
-The emergency account exists to absorb things you couldn't plan for.
-Using it on planned expenses is just a fancy current account.
+Dashain shopping, school fee installments, a vehicle service, a planned relocation: those belong in a sinking fund, not the emergency account.
+The emergency account exists to absorb things you could not plan for.
+Using it on planned expenses turns it into a fancy current account.

-If you do use it, the next month's job is to start refilling it.
+If you do use it, the next month's job is to start refilling.
 The fund is a battery, not a piggy bank.

 What you actually need to know

-If your essential-expenses number changed last year — new rent, a baby, a parent in the household — recompute.
-The fund should match the life you're actually living, not the one from when you last did the maths.
+If your essential-expenses number changed last year (new rent, a baby, a parent in the household), recompute.
+The fund should match the life you are actually living, not the one from when you last did the maths.

 Got a household profile you'd like covered next?
 Email parjanya57@gmail.com.